Deutsche Bundesbahn (DB)

 From trials with the experimental ICE-V in 1985 and by 1991 opening the first new-build route, Neubaustrecke (NBS), Germany has continued to develop its high-speed rail network and the InterCity Express (ICE) product.

-A combination of ICE stock on NBS or the Ausbaustrecke (ABS) upgraded lines as well as on conventional track, ICE was an established format before German unification in 1990.
+A combination of ICE stock on NBS or the Ausbaustrecke (ABS) upgraded lines as well as on the conventional track, ICE was an established format before German unification in 1990.

 Thereafter plans were reconfigured to take account of the resultant political, economic and social changes, with the merged Deutsche Bundesbahn and Deutsche Reichsbahn becoming Deutsche Bahn (DB) in 1994.